Did you know that Gary Halbert, one of the world’s best copywriters, was sentenced to prison in the 1980s for tax fraud?

 - The bigger the offer, the more sales copy you need to write to accommodate information, objections, and questions.

-- Brainstorm ways your campaign can instantly stand out and go viral like Gary did with attaching a one dollar bill.
+- Brainstorm ways your campaign can instantly stand out and go viral, as Gary did by attaching a one dollar bill.

 Wrapping up today’s Gary Halbert copywriting examples